Rohn Stark: College career

 Stark kicked left-footed.
 To returners, that means the ball is spinning the "wrong" way and is a little harder to handle; FSU opponents had fumbled about one of Stark's punts per game in his three-year career.
-And there was one more thing that scouts drooled over: Stark had never had a punt blocked.
+The fact that Stark had never had a punt blocked also interested scouts.
 In his 16 seasons in the NFL, he only had 7 blocked punts.

 Retirement

 After retiring from the NFL, Stark and his family made their home in Maui, where he works in real estate.